 Chris also remixed & remastered his old live favourite 'But The Neighbours Ain't' featuring BJ Cole on pedal steel, Mark Feltham (Nine Below Zero) on harmonica, Liam Grundy (Scotty Moore Band/Billy Swan Band) on piano & Dylan Howe (Wilko Johnson) on drums.

 He released a Christmas single in 2015 called 'My Christmas Party (Elvis is Coming)'.

 Over the years Chris' band has included:-

 Harmonica- Mark Feltham, Alan Glen, Brendan Power.
 Saxophone- Frank Mead, Pete Thomas, Steve Buckley.
 Lead Guitar- Chris Newland, Brian Shields, Alex Broadway.
 Bass Guitar - Scott Firth, Geraint Roberts, Steve Lamb, Graeme Eve, Peter Evans.
 Pedal Steel - BJ Cole.
 Piano - Peter Mayne, Alle Pearse, Liam Grundy, Holly Manktelow.
-Drums - Dylan Howe, Dal Shields, Greg Leppard, James Chapman.
+Drums - Dylan Howe, Dal Shields, Greg Leppard, James Chapman, John Brook.
 Violin - Sara-Jo Izzett, Garry Blakeley.
 Mandolin - Pete Fyfe.
 Flute - Sue McCarthy.
 Percussion - Shanks Putwain.